IBM/ibmcloud-hpc-tutorials/content/04-custom-image/03-create-image-from-customized-volume.md

 ibmcloud is image-create ${CUSTOM_IMG_NAME} --source-volume ${SOURCE_VOLUME_ID}
 ```

 This step can take some time depending on the image size.
-You can check webpage(where to check? take screenshot) for the status of the image creation.
+You can check the webpage of the images (Navigation Menu --> VPC Infrastructure --> Custom images) for the status of the image creation.

 3. When the image is created, we can delete the VSI that is no longer needed